AdemeroIncPub/nucleus_one_folder_monitor/README.md

 ## Nucleus One Monitor Tool

-This tool monitors configured folders for documents and uploads them to N1.
+This tool monitors configured folders for documents and uploads them to Nucleus One.
 A common use case is documents created by copier machines, but any device or process that saves documents to folders will work.

 For more information about Nucleus One, visit https://nucleus.one/.